kgdunn/pid-book/univariate-review/univariate-review.rst

 			:label: CI-mean-variance-known

 			\begin{array}{rcccl}
+				  - c_n                                      &\leq& z                                                        &\leq &  +c_n\\
 				  - c_n                                      &\leq& \displaystyle \frac{\overline{x} - \mu}{\sigma/\sqrt{n}} &\leq &  +c_n\\
 				\overline{x}  - c_n \dfrac{\sigma}{\sqrt{n}} &\leq&  \mu                                                     &\leq& \overline{x}  + c_n\dfrac{\sigma}{\sqrt{n}} \\
 				  \text{LB}                                  &\leq&  \mu                                                     &\leq& \text{UB}
 			\end{array}

-	Notice that the lower and upper bounds are a function of the known sample mean, :math:`\overline{x}`, the values for :math:`c_n` which we chose, the known sample size, :math:`n`, and the unknown population standard deviation, :math:`\sigma`.
+	Notice that the lower and upper bound are a function of the known sample mean, :math:`\overline{x}`, the values for :math:`c_n` which we chose, the known sample size, :math:`n`, and the unknown population standard deviation, :math:`\sigma`.

 	So to estimate our bounds we must know the value of this population standard deviation.
-This is not very likely, (I can't think of any practical cases where we know the population standard deviation, but not the population mean, which is the quantity we are constructing this range for), however there is an example in :ref:`the next section <univariate_confidence_interval_t_distribution>`.
+This is not very likely, (I can't think of any practical cases where we know the population standard deviation, but not the population mean, which is the quantity we are constructing this range for), however there is a hypothetical example in :ref:`the next section <univariate_confidence_interval_t_distribution>` to illustrate the calculations.

 	The :math:`t`-distribution is required to remove this impractical requirement of knowing the population standard deviation.